This vignette shows how to generate a partially replicated

 in the Plot Order Layout.
 For this example we will use the defaultserpentine

-layout.To ensure that randomizations are consistent across sessions, we can set a seed number in the box labeled Seed Number.
+layout.To ensure that randomizations are consistent across sessions, we can set a random seed in the box labeled random seed.
 In this example, we will set it to

 1245